-An application for Candidacy must be submitted by October 15, February 15 to be reviewed at the Candidacy Committee meeting.
+An application for Candidacy must be submitted by March 1 or October 1 to be reviewed at the Candidacy Committee meeting.
 Additional times for submission may be determined.

 Section 7.
 Candidacy

 Once accepted as a Candidate by the Candidacy Committee, a program must proceed toward accreditation.
 Once accepted into Candidacy, a program must use a full academic year as their self-study year.
 During this time, program leadership should attend an orientation meeting, subscribe to the CAHME Core Learning Center, and submit an acceptable self-study draft to CAHME offices.